dapperlabs/nba-smart-contracts/README.md

 NFT metadata is represented in a flexible and modular way using the [standard proposed in FLIP-0636](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md).
 The Top Shot contract implements the [`MetadataViews.Resolver`](https://github.com/onflow/flow-nft/blob/master/contracts/MetadataViews.cdc#L21) interface, which standardizes the display of Top Shot NFT in accordance with FLIP-0636.
 The Top Shot contract also defines a custom view of moment play data called TopShotMomentMetadataView.

+## NBA Top Shot Packs

+NBA Top Shot packs are currently off-chain and not managed by the NBA Top Shot smart contract.
+Moments in a pack are minted on-chain, and assembled into a pack for purchase on the NBA Top Shot platform.
+When a collector purchases a pack, the moments within the pack are transferred to this collector on-chain.
+The NBA Top Shot smart contract has no knowledge of packs, just the moments that make up the pack.

 ## NBA Top Shot Marketplace